cartographer-project/cartographer_ros/docs/source/assets_writer.rst

 * **voxel_filter_and_remove_moving_objects**: Voxel filters the data and only passes on points that we believe are on non-moving objects.
 * **write_pcd**: Streams a PCD file to disk.
 The header is written in 'Flush'.
 * **write_ply**: Streams a PLY file to disk.
 The header is written in 'Flush'.
 * **write_probability_grid**: Creates a probability grid with the specified 'resolution'.
-As all points are projected into the x-y plane the z component of the data is ignored. 'range_data_inserter' options are used to cofnigure the range data ray tracing through the probability grid.
+As all points are projected into the x-y plane the z component of the data is ignored. 'range_data_inserter' options are used to configure the range data ray tracing through the probability grid.
 * **write_xray_image**: Creates X-ray cuts through the points with pixels being 'voxel_size' big.
 * **write_xyz**: Writes ASCII xyz points.